YCChu1995/Paper-Summary/2001___Scaling Laws for Neural Language Models.md

 ### 4. Universality of training
 - Training curves follow `predictable power-laws` whose parameters are `roughly independent of the model size`.<br>
-  To `predict the training loss` after training, we can `extrapolate the early part` of the training curve.
+  To `predict the training loss` after training, we can `extrapolate` the long-run from the early part of the training curve.(Figtur)

 ### 5. Transfer improves with test performance
 - `Out-Distribution` Test Loss ~ `In-Distribution` Test Loss + `Offest`<br>